NicklasVraa/LiX/readme.md

     % Your code.
 }{caption}
 ```
 Caption is optional.
 For no highlighting, set the language to `text`.
-Indent the code four spaces for best readability in the source file.
-These will be removed in the resulting pdf.
+Indent the code four spaces, as these will be gobbled (removed) in the resulting pdf.
+This is for better readability in the source file.
+I recommend indenting all code-blocks, tables, figures, etc.

 ### Configs <a name="configs"></a>
 For setting up the basic characteristics of your document.